GugsaChalla/Communicado/README.md

 <hr>

-Communicado is a full stack messaging application created using React, Express, Node.js, MongoDB, Redux, npm, and styled using Bootstrap.
+Communicado is a responsive full stack messaging application created using React, Express, Node.js, MongoDB, Redux, npm, and styled using Bootstrap.

 This application authenticates users and allows them to create profiles.